thunderrabbit/robnugen-journal-entries/2016/10/18just-signed-up-for-netflix.md

 Netflix is hella better than Hulu.

 1. can pause movies for a while without the stream being disconnected
+8. can fast forward and reverse with great control
 2. can see thumbnails larger than a postage stamp
 3. can see titles and descriptions in English
 4. can rate movies